-For the past 100 years, designers have recycled and reused trends, created something new out of something old.
-Which means if we study the past, we can have a pretty good idea of what the next design trend will be.
-And how to get ahead of it.
+For the past 100 years, some of the best designs have recycled and reused trends, created something new out of something old.
+Which means if we study the past, we can have a pretty good idea of what the next design trend will be and how to get ahead of it.

 Design Trends of Yesterday

 In order to chart where design is headed, we need to understand where it has been.
 Take the iconic Obama Hope poster, as an example.
 At first glance, the messaging and design seem to have sprung out of nowhere.
 But when you look a little deeper – to the economic conditions of the time and where we were as a people, we can see glimpses of the 1930s.
 America was thick in the Great Depression and searching desperately for any hint of optimism.
 We called it a recession in 2008, but the sentiment was the same.
 And so was the design approach.

 In the 1930s, the Works Progress Administration hired unemployed artists to create posters promoting social good, most famously for the National Park Service and Rural Electrification program.
 The imagery, which mixes aesthetics from Art Deco and American Folk, foster a sense of progress and social responsibility.
 The Hope poster, which was created by street artist Shepard Fairey, drew on similar themes and attempted to tackle similar objectives.